 6 Things Insurance Companies Don't Want You to Know After a Car Accident

 These insurance companies are corporations, and they are driven by their financial interests.
 Because your claim against their policyholder is in direct conflict with these interests (if you win, they pay), they will often go to great lengths in order to pay you as little as possible – even if that means keeping certain facts or information from you that would help you better understand your rights and protect your ability to secure the compensation you deserve.

-At Hare, Wynn, our car accident lawyers are all too familiar with the tactics insurance companies use to overpower injured individuals when they dispute, deny, or underpay valid claims.
+At Hare, Wynn, our car accident lawyers in Birmingham are all too familiar with the tactics insurance companies use to overpower injured individuals when they dispute, deny, or underpay valid claims.
 We have dedicated our professional careers to fighting for the injured and their families, and to helping our clients level the playing field with the powerful insurance providers they face off against in personal injury cases.
 To help you better understand your rights, we’ve provided a list of a few things insurance companies would rather you didn’t know:

-- You don’t have to provide a recorded statement – Having accident victims make a recorded statement is one glaring example of the tactics insurance companies use to bolster their own interests.
+Having accident victims make a recorded statement is one glaring example of the tactics insurance companies use to bolster their own interests.
 If an insurance adjuster contacts you and asks you to provide a recorded statement, you have the right to politely refuse.
 Unfortunately, many victims who are unfamiliar with the personal injury process do engage in recorded conversations because they feel it’s required or standard procedure.
 The truth is that these recorded calls are exploratory missions where adjusters hope you will say something that can be used to diminish the value of your claim, even if your statements were made by mistake or taken out of context.
 Rather than provide a statement, you can work with an attorney who can handle all interaction and communication with adjusters and representatives on your behalf.

-- You can work with a lawyer – One of the easiest ways insurance companies can succeed in paying you less than you deserve is to capitalize on your lack of legal representation.
+One of the easiest ways insurance companies can succeed in paying you less than you deserve is to capitalize on your lack of legal representation.
 This means they don’t want you to work with an attorney, and will often try to “work with you” directly to quickly settle your claim, even if you don’t yet know all of your damages, whether a settlement is fair, or what you may be entitled to under the law.
 Because personal injury cases are complex, especially when you are physically recovering, it is in your best interests to work with a lawyer who can help level the playing field with insurance companies and fight for the full and fair financial recovery you need.

 Hare, Wynn, Newell & Newton has cultivated a legacy for our ability to help clients fight back against the insurance companies they face off against in auto accident cases.
 Through the application of our extensive experience, resources, and litigation skills, we have been able to successfully recover millions of dollars in compensation for our clients since 1890.
 Let us put our abilities to work for you.
 Call (855) 997-9319 to learn more about your auto accident case and how we can help.
-Our firm proudly serves clients from multiple office locations in Alabama, Arkansas, and Kentucky.
+Our firm proudly serves clients from multiple office locations in Alabama and Kentucky.